karmake2/karmake2.github.io/_pages/about.md

 News and Announcements
 ======================
+1. <span style="color:blue">[March 2026] </span> I have been selected as a recipient of the [ONR Young Investigator Program Award 2026](https://www.onr.navy.mil/2026-young-investigators).
 1. <span style="color:blue">[October 2025] </span>We just launched a new ranking system of LLMs based on their ability to resist cognitive biases with a large-scale study of **2.8M+** responses across 8 well-known biases (Anchoring, Availability, Confirmation, Framing, Prospect Theory & more).
 Explore the live rankings [here](https://bridgeai-lab.github.io/LLM-Ranking/).
 1. <span style="color:blue">[August 2024] </span>I have Moved to <b>UCF</b> and founded the <b>Bridge-AI Lab</b> @UCF.<br/>
 1. <span style="color:blue">[March 2024] </span> I have been selected for a <a href="https://www.daad.de/en/" target="_blank">DAAD (German Academic Exchange Service)</a> **Faculty Fellowship** called "Research Stays for University Academics and Scientists".
 I will visit the Technical University of Darmstadt during the summer of 2024 to collaborate with <a href="https://www.informatik.tu-darmstadt.de/ukp/ukp_home/head_ukp" target="_blank">Prof. Iryna Gurevych</a>.